karnamgyal/transformers-ts/README.md

 It is intended for reuse in research, prototyping, and applied ML pipelines.

 ### Status
-Doing literature review on paper and transformer architecture
+Doing literature review on paper and transformer architecture.
+Targeted completion: February 2026.